Annalilla/COVID/README.md

 1)	Prerequisites:
 >> - helpers/Prepare_run.R
 >> - having an authentication file in a directory called “.secrets” within the working directory
+>> - the authentication file is uploaded to Canvas
 2)	Script: shinydashboard/Call_shiny.R
 3)	Run the whole script.
 The application starts.
-You do not have to run the steps described below
+You do not have to run the steps described below.
+The authentication file is produced automatically but in sake of reproductibility you have to overwrite the authentication file provided here with the file provided on Canvas (starting with dbea...).

 ## If you would like to run the analysis step by step, instead of step 2.2. perform the steps below (from 2.3. to 2.9.).